live superbowl stream

 length of program: 3-8 weeks

-cost: Summer Fields $2,950; Center for Language Studies $3,674 (4 week) $7,248 (8 week)
+cost: Summer Fields $3,200; Center for Language Studies $3,797 (4 week) $7,594 (8 week)

 financial aid?: Yes

 Notes: Summer Fields is a for-credit residential summer program for high-achieving rising high school juniors and seniors.
 It is a hands-on immersion into the liberal arts and sciences for students who seek to engage in their studies and apply their intellect and passion out in the world.
 For three weeks, students pursue rigorous academic study around one theme while living on campus with other high school students in the program.
-The 2012 program runs July 8 – July 27.
+The 2013 program runs from July 8 – July 27.
 Students earn 4 semester hours of college credit.

-Summer 2012 Courses:
+Summer 2013 Courses:

 • Creative Writing Workshop: Fish, Fowl, Flood, Water Lily, Mud: Water in the Literary Imagination